-Leasing is when you essentially rent the vending machine from somebody else.
-This can be a good option if you want to test out an idea for a vending machine without fully committing, as you simply rent the machine from someone else.
+Leasing can be a good option if you want to test out an idea for a vending machine without fully committing, as you simply rent the machine from someone else.

-This is where you buy a machine outright and you can settle your upfront costs.
-The benefit is that the machines are often brand new and are guaranteed to work.
+When you buy a machine outright and settle your upfront costs, the machines are often brand new and are guaranteed to work.
 Most will also include a warranty in case it goes faulty.

 It's time to name your venture.

 When deciding on a name, remember the name will represent your brand.
-You want it to be memorable and so choosing an original name is best.
-You want the name to set it apart from your competition.
+You want it to be memorable, original, and relevant – something that sets you apart from other brands.

-To ensure the name you are considering is not already taken by another business, be sure to conduct a name search.
+To ensure the name you are considering is not already taken by another business, be sure to:

 Type of business entity

-When you enter into a vending machine business, you will need to decide on your business entity.
-The business entity you choose is important since you will need to comply with its legal and tax regulations.
+When you enter into a vending machine business, you will need to decide on your business entity and comply with its legal and tax regulations.

-Below are the various entities that you can choose from depending who makes up your business, and what your needs and future goals are for your business.
+The entity you choose will depend on who makes up your business, as well as what your needs and future goals are.

 In any partnership, it is advised that a partnership agreement be drawn up to clearly define what each partner is responsible for.